Email FacebookTwitterMenu burgerClose thin

 Exceptions and Other Considerations

 Several exceptions exist.
-For instance, costs of repair-type work done during a capital improvement project can be deducted.
-That is, the expense of replacing a broken window, which would ordinarily be a non-deductible repair, could be deducted if done while replacing windows as part of a deductible capital improvement project.
+For instance, you can deduct the costs of repair-type work done during a capital improvement project.
+That is, you could deduct the expense of replacing a broken window, ordinarily a non-deductible repair, if you did it while replacing windows as part of a deductible capital improvement project.

-Capital improvement projects are not deductible if they are not visible at the time of the home’s sale.
-For example, replacing wall-to-wall carpeting is not deductible if the homeowner installs new carpet or other flooring before selling the property.
+Capital improvement projects are not deductible in the year you spend the money.
+For example, replacing wall-to-wall carpeting is not deductible if the homeowner installs new carpet or other flooring just before selling the property.

 How Capital Improvement Deductions Work